 Key ingredient notes and substitutions

-Honey - The star of the show.
-No need to splurge on expensive honey like Manuka, they cheapest shop bought version will work perfectly fine.
-You can replace the honey with maple syrup.
+The star of the show!
+No need to splurge on expensive, amazing honey like Manuka, the cheapest shop-bought version will work perfectly fine for this purpose.

 How to make this dish - Quick summary